akiomiyao/ped/README.md

   hg38           Human (Homo sapiens) Genome Reference Consortium Human Build 38 sacCer3        Saccharomyces cerevisiae (UCSC sacCer3)
 ```
   If fetch the fasta file is failed by the script, fetch the file separately and save in the reference directory and run the script.
+  Specify only reference, ped.pl will make the reference data only.
 - Otherwise, if you want to make reference data absent in the config file,
 ```
-perl mkref.pl reference fasta_file_name
+perl ped.pl ref=reference,file=fasta_file_name
 ```
 For example,
 ```
 mkdir IRGSP1.0
 cp somewhere/IRGSP-1.0_genome.fasta.gz IRGSP1.0
-perl mkref.pl IRGSP1.0  IRGSP-1.0_genome.fasta.gz
+perl ped.pl ref=IRGSP1.0,file=IRGSP-1.0_genome.fasta.gz
 ```
 ## Downloading fastq file
 - If you want to analyze public data in SRA.